psi1703/RaspberryPi/README.md

 * Raspberry Pi OS has been installed.
 * SSH or local console access is available.
 * The correct hardware profile is known.
-* The correct installer is being used.
+* The correct installer/profile is being used.
 * The Pi has stable power.

 During setup, the installer may: